whitetrefoil/mock-server-middleware/README.md

 * `overwriteMode?: boolean` - Whether to overwrite existing definition file.
 Only take effect when using "recorder" middleware.
 * `saveHeaders?: string[]` - Specific some headers to save in "recorder" mode.
 * `ping?: number` - Delay before response, in ms.
-* `preserveQuery?: boolean` - Do not strip query in URL (instead replace '?' with nonChar).

 ### `msm.middleware()`